KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 If you don't want to figure this out yourself, you can go check out the source code for my own programming language Charly, the github link is at the end of this article.

+## Conclusion

+I hope you found this article interesting and that it provided you with a basic understanding of how NaN boxing works.
+If you want to see an actual implementation of NaN boxing inside a language runtime, please check out my toy programming language [Charly](https://github.com/KCreate/charly-vm).

 ## Alternatives

-Another viable alternative to using tagged unions is a technique called pointer tagging.
+An alternative to NaN-boxing that worth mentioning is a technique called pointer tagging.
 Pointer tagging relies on the fact that all regularly allocated pointers are aligned to 8 bytes.
 To find out how exactly pointer tagging works, I will kindly redirect you to my friend Max's blog.